psenough/livecode.demozoo.org/docs/inercia_2025/README.md

-# Inercià 2025 Shader Jam
+# Inércia 2025 Shader Jam

-Here are the step to participate to the Inercià 2025 Shader Jam
+Here are the step to participate to the Inércia 2025 Shader Jam

 ## Download binary